shockeyt/git-branching-and-pages/README.md

 Nice. `git checkout` is a beautiful command – you can use it to check out an old piece of history, another branch, even a specific file or a folder from an old piece of history _on_ another branch.

-Now we're working in alternate universe.
+Now we're working in an alternate universe.
 We can make whatever changes we need.
 Let's pretend we filled that sucker up with the best readme you've ever read.
 Obviously we should save our history with a commit, but we're still on our `writing-our-readme` branch, that hasn't changed.

 ```
 $ git add -A